 The Portents of Doom – Brahan Seer, Bean Nighe and the Skree of Culloden

-Whether it be spoken about as the gift of foresight, or fortune-telling, or perhaps prophesying, most of us are not strangers to the notion of predicting the future.
+Whether it is spoken about as the gift of foresight, fortune-telling, or perhaps prophesying, most of us are not strangers to the notion of predicting the future.
 It has been in the collective field of knowing, as it were, as far back as one looks for it.
 Ancient times, medieval, modern, all over the world, and Scotland is no exception.
 Hence, you may not be surprised to hear that there were those who foresaw the Battle of Culloden, and among them, as possibly the most notable example, the Brahan Seer.

 A very mysterious and elusive character, the Brahan Seer went by many names.
 To some, he was the Brahan Seer, in his native Scottish Gaelic Coinneach Odhar, to others Sallow Kenneth – ’’the one who knows’’, and then there were those who simply knew him as Kenneth MacKenzie, a man blessed, or cursed, with the second sight.
 In Scotland, the second sight is the folklore word encompassing prophetic visions, as well as in some cases the ability to see spirits and access hidden knowledge.
 In this case, it was knowledge of a Battle that would decide the fate of Scotland and her people for centuries to come.

-Most of what we know of Kenneth MacKenzie comes from the writings of Alexander MacKenzie, a historian born in 1838, two-hundred years after Sallow Kenneth wandered the Scottish Highlands.
-Much of this is fortunately supported by word of mouth folklore – something that Scotland is extraordinarily abundant in.
+Most of what we know of Kenneth MacKenzie comes from the writings of Alexander MacKenzie, a historian born in 1838, two hundred years after Sallow Kenneth wandered the Scottish Highlands.
+Much of this is fortunately supported by word-of-mouth folklore – something that Scotland is extraordinarily abundant in.
 According to said sources, the Brahan Seer was born sometime at the beginning of the 17th century in the Outer Hebrides, at a civil parish community in the Western region of the Isle of Lewis known as Uig, or Sgír Úig.
 The lands he was born to were owned by the Seaforths, or bearers of the title Earl of Seaforth, at the time this was the family clan MacKenzie.
 Sallow Kenneth was eventually invited to Brahan Castle, where the Earl resided, to serve as diviner.
 This position would end up costing him his life, and in a particularly awful manner no less.
 After he ‘saw’ that the then-absent Earl was having an affair in Paris, Lady Seaforth did not take well to the accusation, as plausible as it may have been, and ordered him to be burned in a spiked tar barrel.

-Throughout his life, before it’s unfortunate end, the Seer seems to have received various visions about quite a few of Scotland’s crucial historical events that would take place in the following centuries, and among them, the Battle of Culloden.
+Throughout his life, before its unfortunate end, the Seer seems to have received various visions about quite a few of Scotland’s crucial historical events that would take place in the following centuries, and among them, the Battle of Culloden.

 As inscribed in ’’The Prophecies of the Brahan Seer (Coinneach Odhar Fiosaiche)’’ by Alexander MacKenzie: